University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Assignment/public_health_microbial_genomics_assignment.md

 - A single pdf file containing answers to all other questions and screenshots as specified below, named axxxxxxx_Assignment1b.pdf (replacing axxxxxxx with your student number).
 All screenshots must be clearly legible.
 Please ensure that this pdf file also includes your name and student number within the file.

 ## Part A (species classification and microbial genotyping) - xx marks
-You have been provided with paire-end Illumina whole-genome sequencing (WGS) data
+You have been provided with paired-end Illumina whole-genome sequencing (WGS) data for 10 bacterial isolates.
+Your task for part A is to perform species classification to determine what bacterial species the 10 isolates belong to, and then based on the species result perform mlst to get a mlst Sequence Type.

-- script
+ 1. script

 ## Part B (Variant calling & phylogenetic tree) - xx marks